ReyhaneAbtahi/Election-database/README.md

 # Usage
 in this database we can store informations of voters, candidates, voting branches, staffs, etc and determine winner candidate in each city and in total
 # Election.sql
-this file contains queries used to create tables, views, functiond, stored procedures and triggers
+this file contains queries used to create tables, views, functions, stored procedures and triggers
 # Election_diagram.pdf
 this file contains ER diagram of database
 # Election.bak